 Several different materials can be used as face films, and Ameri-Cal is experienced in helping customers select the correct one to fit their application.

-The most significant benefits of using aluminum foil as a face film is its incredibly high-temperature resistance and its extreme conformability.
-It is the go-to film in applications that are higher than 275-300 Fahrenheit.
+The most significant benefits of using aluminum foil as a face film are its high-temperature resistances and its extreme conformability.
+It is the go-to film in applications that are higher than 275-300F.

-Less Common Face Film Adhesive Materials
+Less Common Face Films

 - Polycarbonate: Popular for touch surfaces, easy to die cut and can be printed on.
 Common for overlay applications in home appliances like dishwashers and blenders.

-- Acetate:Best for durable, permanent applications that demand staying power.
+- Acetate:Best for frangible, tamper evident applications that demand staying power.
 Hard to peel or remove.